Sketch/quickbuild/README.md

 to change the active room zone.

-If you provide a room name instead of a dbref, the room will be created by the script *quickbuild* generates.
+If you provide a room name instead of a dbref, the room will be created by the script *Quickbuild* generates.

 You can set default exit zones, room parents, and exit parents with EXIT ZONE:, ROOM PARENT:, and EXIT PARENT: commands.
 Note that if you're not providing dbrefs, you should be providing a room name, even if you're setting exit zone/parent.
-That is, *quickbuild* will generate a room as the exit parent (which doesn't hurt).
+That is, *Quickbuild* will generate a room as the exit parent (which doesn't hurt).

-Note that you cannot parent a room parent with *quickbuild*.
+Note that you cannot parent a room parent with *Quickbuild*.
 It's trivial to do so manually, however.

 ### Flags